WHAT IS THE DIFFERENCE BETWEEN WHEEL ALIGNMENT AND TIRE ROTATION?

 Wheel Alignment: What Is It?

-You may require wheel alignment services to fix your car if it consistently drifts to one side while you are driving straight.
-The act of straightening your car’s front tires to make sure they perfectly line up with the back tires and steering can be referred to as wheel alignment.
+You may require wheel alignment services to fix your car if it consistently drifts to one side while driving straight.
+The act of straightening your car’s front tires to ensure they perfectly align with the back tires and steering can be called wheel alignment.
 Your automobile may experience wheel alignment problems if it runs over a large pothole while you’re traveling.
 Unaligned wheels can cause uneven tire wear, tire movement, and performance and steering problems if they are not fixed immediately.

-After the problem is discovered, wheel alignments should be performed as quickly as feasible.
+After discovering the problem, wheel alignments should be performed as quickly as feasible.

-Rotating your tires can reduce tire wear and improve fuel efficiency, but if your wheels are out of alignment, you should correct them right away since, if left neglected, they can seriously harm your car.
+Rotating your tires can reduce tire wear and improve fuel efficiency.
+Still, if your wheels are out of alignment, you should correct them right away since, if left neglected, they can seriously harm your car.